The Tough Science Behind Electrolyte Gummies

 The architecture of a gummy is delicate.
 The gel network that gives it that perfect bite is sensitive to ionic charges—and electrolytes are essentially bundles of ions.
 Dump them in carelessly, and the gel weakens, resulting in a batch that's too soft, won't set, or weeps liquid.

-Our process requires surgical precision:
+Our process requires exact control:

 1. Selecting the right mineral forms (e.g., citrates, phosphates) that play nicer with the gel matrix.